udacity/AIPND/notes/lab_intro-to-python-lab.md

 Also be aware the instructor provided solution also exists within the GitHub repository as the file **_check_images_solution.py_** and the file **_run_models_batch_solution.sh_** can be used to run the instructor solution for all 3 model architectures.

-## Approaching and Completing the Lab
-This lab provides the student with the experience of solving a much larger, more complex problem using python.
-This lab will require the student write a few hundred lines of code as compared to the fewer lines of code needed to complete the quizzes of the lessons.
-This experience should help increase a students experience using python and solving more complex problems for those students newer to python and software engineering.
-Additionally, the experience of solving larger more complex problems in python should better prepare students for solving the project for this ND.

-To best address all levels of experience with programming and python, the lab may contain more information than is needed to complete the lab for some more experienced students.
-The instructor suggests students focus on the top part of each section of the lab labeled **_Coding within the check_images.py_**.
-This part provides: which parts of _check_images.py_ students will be editing with **_Code to Edit_**, the expected outcome once the edits are complete with **_Expected Outcome_**, and how to best check your edits with **_Checking your code_**.

-All parts of the section after **_Coding within the check_images.py_**, are there to provide students more information and code about python modules that were used in the instructor solution for the section, information about files and functions the instructor solution used in the section, the GitHub repository link to code displayed in the section in **_Code_**, and the solutions video in **_Solutions Video_**.
-Be aware that some times more information is provided than will be used in the solution as a means to provide complete examples that aren't necessarily the exact same as those that will be used in the lab.

-Students can choose from completing the lab totally independently from the _help_ provided to following along closely with the material in each section and using the solutions video and solutions code (in the GitHub Repository) to double check their answers with the instructor provided solution.
-It is up to each individual student to decide how much _help_ they want to use to and to what level they want to complete the assignment.
-The percent viewed of the lab has no bearing on student graduation from the ND; so students are free to use as much or as little _help_ as they need from the materials provided.

 ## Forking the GitHub Respository for solution display and debugging